 A 2D/3D Animation of the Biological Mechanisms of Vaccines

-This is an educational animation visualizing the cellular mechanisms of vaccines and the significance of herd immunity in providing community protection from infectious disease.
-The goal of this animation is to alleviate concerns of vaccine hesitancy and to demystify anti-vaccination sentiment by providing knowledge in the form of a dynamic visual to a public audience.
-The material of this animation was developed through content analysis of existing literature, wherein a script and storyboard was created, followed by the construction of 3D assets and a 2D animatic.
+This is an educational animation that visualizes the cellular mechanisms of vaccines and the significance of herd immunity in providing community protection from infectious disease.
+The goal of this animation is to alleviate concerns about vaccine hesitancy and to demystify anti-vaccination sentiment by providing knowledge in the form of a dynamic visual for a public audience.
+The material for this animation was developed through content analysis of existing literature, from which a script and storyboard were created, followed by the construction of 3D assets and a 2D animatic.

-This project will contribute to the current pool of intervention strategies intended to reduce vaccine hesitancy through the visual simulation of the real- life microscopic mechanisms and conditions under which vaccines operate.
-This animation also combines a unique 2D/3D visual style in producing a compelling dynamic visualization for optimal understanding of the complex and critical biological processes underlying long-term immunological protection.
+This project will contribute to the current pool of intervention strategies intended to reduce vaccine hesitancy by visually simulating the real-life microscopic mechanisms and conditions under which vaccines operate.
+This animation also combines a unique 2D/3D visual style to produce a compelling, dynamic visualization for optimal understanding of the complex and critical biological processes underlying long-term immunological protection.

 Jodie Jenkinson